amazon-archives/cloudwatch-logs-subscription-consumer/README.md

 ##### JSON Data

 The CloudWatch Logs Subscription Consumer will automatically put log event messages that are valid JSON as [Object fields][object-types] in Elasticsearch.
 Elasticsearch is able to understand these Object types and their inner hierarchies, providing query support for all the inner fields.
-You do not have to do specify anything beyond the source log group in the CloudFormation input parameters to have JSON data indexed in Elasticsearch.
+You do not have to specify anything beyond the source log group in the CloudFormation input parameters to have JSON data indexed in Elasticsearch.

 ##### Fixed-Column Data